lrvick/kral/README.md

 ### KRAL_TIME ###

-Minimum amount of time data must be collected on a given query before it can be bumped out of line.
+Minimum amount of time data must be collected for each query.
+If all slots are full then this defines how fast slots rotate between querys

 Example:

     KRAL_TIME = "5"

 With KRAL_TIME set to 5, in the case that all KRAL_SLOTS are full, a new search would have to wait 5 seconds before Kral will start checking for any new data.
-While waiting a query in line would only retreive any existing data from the database.

 The time to set this to will all depend on your amount of traffic and resources.